brittup/how_to/README.md

 # how_to
 The following files contain simple basic CLI commands to enable the setup and implementation of Isilon in a number of deployment scenarios.

+Enable evaluation licensing to test and validate any Isilon Functionality as needed.

 * Multiprotocol setup and ID mgmt AD/KDC & LDAP with SMB & NFS
 * NFSv4